metalbear-co/mirrord.dev/content/docs/overview/quick-start.md

 #### Local Requirements

 - MacOS (Intel, Silicon) and Linux (x86_64) are supported for the local machine.
-Windows users can use mirrord using WSL (IDE plugins supported as well)
+Windows users can use mirrord using WSL (IDE plugins supported as well).
 - kubectl needs to be configured on the local machine.

 #### Remote Requirements